 Funding for Research on Threatened and Endangered Arizona Plants

-Applications were due Sunday Oct 31, 2021, 11:59pm.
-Notifications will be made in Summer 2022; contracts and start dates are likely to be in September 2022 (please plan field seasons accordingly).
+Applications are now due Monday Nov 14, 2022, 11:59pm.
+Notifications will be made in Summer 2023; contracts and start dates are likely to be in September 2023 (please plan field seasons accordingly).

 The Herbarium at the University of Arizona is collaborating with the U.S. Fish and Wildlife Service (FWS) and the Arizona Department of Agriculture to manage and allocate the Endangered Species Act (ESA) Section 6 funding for plants in Arizona.
 Proposals for studies on threats, demography, monitoring, systematics, status reviews, etc. of threatened and endangered plant species, or plant species of other special concern, are solicited.
 (This grant no longer supports publication costs.)
 Plants that are listed as threatened, endangered, or have candidate status will rank higher than sensitive or rare plants (see FWS' list here; Arizona is in Region 2).